 The Glanbrook Conservation Committee requested that the NPCA monitor wintertime dissolved oxygen (DO) concentrations in Lake Niapenco.
 The Glanbrook Conservation Committee was concerned that recent declines in crappie fish populations were the result of low wintertime DO concentrations in Lake Niapenco.
 Cold winters can cause significant ice cover on Lake Niapenco from January to April.
 It was hypothesized that ice cover was reducing DO levels within Lake Niapenco and negatively impacting the crappie populations.
-To address this concern the NPCA monitored DO concentration during the 2020-2021 winter by installing YSI EXO Water Quality Sondes (Figure 21) in Lake Niapenco (Figure 22).
+To address this concern the NPCA monitored DO concentration during the 2021-2022 winter by installing YSI EXO Water Quality Sondes (Figure 25) in Lake Niapenco (Figure 26).
 Before deployment, the logger was lab calibrated for use.
 The logger was deployed to a depth of 3 m from surface of Lake Niapenco.
 The logger was suspended with buoys on a steel aircraft cable that was secured with an anchor.
 The logger was programed to take DO readings every 15 minutes.
-The YSI loggers was taken to the NPCA main office and the data downloaded to a computer.
+The YSI loggers was taken to the NPCA main office, and the data downloaded to a computer.
 All data was analyzed with Excel.
+A sensor error resulted in lost data from December 2021 until January 28, 2022.

-Figure 21.
+Figure 25.
 YSI EXO Sensor used at Lake Niapenco

-Figure 22.
+Figure 26.
 Logger Location at Lake Niapenco

-During the winter 2020-2021 Lake Niapenco was covered with ice from the third week in January until the first week of March 2021 DO concentrations are shown in Figure 23.
+During the winter 2021-2022 Lake Niapenco was covered with ice from the second week in January until the second week of March 2022 DO concentrations are shown in Figure 27.
 At the 2m depth DO concentrations during this study period did not dip below the Ontario Ministry of Environment's Provincial Water Quality Objective of 4.0 mg/L (Ontario Ministry of the Environment.
 1994).
-The data provided by the logger demonstrate there was sufficient dissolved oxygen in Lake Niapenco to sustain warm water fish populations during the 2020-2021 winter.
+The data provided by the logger demonstrate there was sufficient dissolved oxygen in Lake Niapenco to sustain warm water fish populations during the 2021-2022 winter.
 It is recommended that the NPCA monitor DO concentrations for the 2021-2022 winter by redeploying the YSI logger to assist the Glanbrook Conservation Committee.